Every time I hang out on SEO Facebook groups or blogs and see someone ask about the best link building techniques, it’s ALWAYS the same.

 So in today’s blog post, I am going to ignore Google or even what you want.

-I’m just going to give you what you need to actually succeed at link building:
+I’m just going to give you what you need actually to succeed at link building:

 Focus and details.